-Extending your CA-4 Visa in Guatemala City for $15.00 adds an additional 90 days to your existing visa – find out the complete process & what documents you need to obtain a CA-4 Visa extension.
+Extending your CA-4 in Guatemala City for $15.00 adds an additional 90 days to your existing Central America visa – find out the complete process & what documents you need to obtain a CA-4 Visa extension.

 Why You Should Extend Your CA-4 Visa in Guatemala City

 However, we here at DIY Travel HQ have read that some countries either charge more than the official $15.00, or don’t even give you the 90 day extension.

 Immigration in Guatemala City provides you with 90 days for $15.00, but there are a few hoops you need to jump through.

-Who is Eligible for a CA-4 Visa Extension?
+Who is Eligible for a Central America Visa (CA-4) Extension?

 Anyone granted a 90 day visa upon arrival in the CA-4 is eligible for a further 90 day extension.